hyperledger-cacti/cacti/packages/cactus-plugin-persistence-fabric/README.md

 CACTUS_FABRIC_ALL_IN_ONE_CONTAINER_NAME=fabric_all_in_one_testnet_2x  ./setup.sh
 ```

-Once you have an Fabric ledger ready, you need to start the [Ethereum Cacti Connector](../cactus-plugin-ledger-connector-fabric/README.md).
+Once you have an Fabric ledger ready, you need to start the [Fabric Cacti Connector](../cactus-plugin-ledger-connector-fabric/README.md).
 We recommend running the connector on the same ApiServer instance as the persistence plugin for better performance and reduced network overhead.
 See the connector package README for more instructions, or check out the [setup sample scripts](./src/test/typescript/manual).

 #### Supabase Instance